isaacfintec/notification-app-back/README.md

 ## Start application

-This repository works with memory databases connection.
+This repository works with a memory database connection.
 You can start with MongoDB or SQLite connection by passing the DB environment.

 Start server with mongo connection: